President Jane K. Fernandes

 She returned to Gallaudet as vice president of the Laurent Clerc National Deaf Education Center in 1995 and served as provost of the university 2000-06.
 After her leadership roles at Gallaudet, she became a senior fellow at the Johnnetta B. Cole Global Diversity & Inclusion Institute at Bennett College in Greensboro, a post she held from 2007 to 2011.

 Jane’s husband, Jim, is an emeritus professor at Gallaudet.
-They have two children: Sean, a graduate of UNC Chapel Hill and now a law student at the University of Chicago, and Erin, a student at Smith College.
+They have two children: Sean, a graduate of UNC Chapel Hill and now a law student at the University of Chicago, and Erin, a graduate of Smith College.

 Jane K. Fernandes